Web-Times-Team/shareSkills_back-end_node/README.md

 # shareSkills_back-end_node
-social network app for sharing skills using my node library
+platform for sharing skills

-# Run app in Develop
+# Develop
-- install MySql server first
+1. install MySql server first
-- create user account node with this password: nodeOneMany13
+2. create user account node with this password: nodeOneMany13
-- create database named EE_platform
+3. create database named one_to_many
-- run `npm run start`
+4. npm run `npm run start`

+# Issues
+ - how know connected users ( resolution track is to use the socket)